anthbapt/trim/README.rst

 =============================================================================================
-Triaction : Python code for triadic interactions
+Trim : Python code for triadic interactions
 =============================================================================================

 .. image:: logo.png
    :width: 200

-This repository contains the Python package called triaction, which enables the detection of triadic interactions.
-It also provides visualization capabilities to visualise triadic interaction network.
+This repository contains the Python package called trim (former triaction), which enables the detection of triadic interactions.
+It also provides visualisation capabilities to visualise triadic interaction network.

-The package has been created by Anthony Baptista and Ginestra Bianconi, with the help of Jun Yamamoto and Marta Niedostatek.
+The package has been created by Anthony Baptista, Marta Niedostatek and Ginestra Bianconi, with the help of Jun Yamamoto.

 arXiv link to the preprint: https://arxiv.org/abs/2404.14997